Sublattices of associahedra and permutohedra: The lattices and Tamari lattices

 \item $i\leq j\leq f(i)$ implies that $f(j)\leq f(i)$, for all $i,j\in[n]$. \end{itemize} We endow~$\sA'(n)$ with the componentwise ordering.

 Huang and Tamari proved in~\cite{HuTa72} that~$\sA'(n)$ is isomorphic to the originally defined Tamari lattice, defined as the poset of all bracketings of~$n+1$ symbols given an ordering defined from certain natural rewriting rules (see the Introduction).
-Thus we will be entitled to call~$\sA(n)$ a Tamari lattice, or an associahedron, once we establish the following simple result.
+Thus we will be entitled to call~$\sA(n)$ a Tamari lattice once we establish the following easy result.

 \begin{proposition} The posets~$\sA(n)$ and~$\sA'(n)$ are isomorphic, for every positive integer~$n$. \end{proposition}

 \begin{proof} We define maps $\varphi\colon\sA(n)\to\sA'(n)$ and $\psi\colon\sA'(n)\to\sA(n)$ as follows: